 Lee County adopted zoning regulations in 1961 in order to promote and protect the health, safety, and welfare of the citizens of the county.
 Zoning regulates the uses allowed on land and the location of improvements on that land and the regulations are enacted according to the Illinois Compiled Statutes (ILCS) (55 ILCS 515-12001 et seq) and the Lee County Zoning Ordinance.

 The unincorporated area of the county is divided into districts or "zones".
 Certain types of uses are allowed in each of these zones.
 The ordinance lists those uses.
 Anyone building in the county should be aware of the underlying zoning on their land so that they can become aware of what activities are allowed under zoning.

-- Agricultural Exemption: Certain agricultural uses are exempt from meeting local zoning requirements according to state law.
+Certain agricultural uses are exempt from meeting local zoning requirements according to state law.
 If a citizen believes their proposed use may be exempt. he may verify that possibility with the Zoning Department.

-- Construction: Permits are required for all construction projects including:
+Permits are required for all construction projects including:

 - Agricultural buildings